danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 ![slack create new app](../images/slack-create-new-app.png "slack create new app")

-Choose "From scratch" (later we'll use an app manifest to make updating it easier):
+Choose "From scratch":

 ![slack app from scratch](../images/slack-app-from-scratch.png "slack app from scratch")

-For the App Name, enter "Retro Pulse" (or whatever you'd like if you want to name it something else).
+For the App Name, enter "Retro Pulse" (feel free to choose another name).
 Then select a workspace.
 If you're logged in to your employer's workspace that will show up in the list, but you can also [create your own workspace](https://slack.com/help/articles/206845317-Create-a-Slack-workspace) for app development, then select it from the list:

 ![slack app name workspace](../images/slack-app-name-workspace.png "slack app name workspace")